 In 1943, the allies were under pressure from the Soviet Union to open a second front against Germany.
 However, at the time, Britain didn’t feel ready to invade mainland Europe.
 Therefore, a high priority was placed on strategic bombing as a way of attacking the enemy and showing Stalin they were serious in defeating Germany.

 However, despite the high priority of bombing from the air, Wallis had great difficulty getting his ideas accepted by the military command.
-To be fair, High Command were presented with many ambitious ideas, which often lacked practicality.
+To be fair, High Command was presented with many ambitious ideas, which often lacked practicality.
 Also, Walli’s idea was quite unique.
 Wallis had designed a bomb that was intended to bounce along the water for a certain distance before hitting the target and then sinking down to explode near the base.

 Despite numerous rejections, Wallis had great faith in his design.
 He worked around the clock to develop prototypes.
 He even started by bouncing marbles in a swimming pool in his back garden.
 Eventually, after speaking directly to Bomber Harris, Wallis was given the go-ahead to develop a bomb, and a date for a potential attack was set for May 1943.
 This gave Wallis little time to develop a working model which could be used by pilots.